Fisboll/Hangman/README.md

 which is unable to be fixed.
 This is not an error just an complaining from Python however to make the good looking signs they need to be added there :P

 * On line 336 there is a complaining section about a 'to long line' however that isn't sadly something that can be solved.
 Wherever I cut the line it complains in any sort of error and in the end the code is working and running fine.

+On line 66 is an empty drawspace.
+That is currently needed as to not break the entire Logo section.
+If that line is removed the end sequence is activated and the entire line becomes distorted ruining the Hangman text.
 ​
 ***
 ## **Deployment**